sdthompson1/babylon/docs/lang-ref.md

 the reference to `Foo.x` is not ambiguous -- it refers to the local variable `Foo` (created on the line above), and not the module `Foo`.
-This is because the `Foo` variable is in an "inner" scope and therefore shadows the corresponding module name from the "outer" scope.
+This is because the `Foo` variable is in an "inner" scope, but the `Foo` module is in an "outer" scope, and therefore the former shadows the latter.
 If the name `Foo.x` from module `Foo` was wanted, then it would be necessary to rename the local variable, to avoid the shadowing.